yazd/DKit/README.md

 3. To use DUB features, you'll need to have [DUB](https://github.com/rejectedsoftware/dub#installation) installed and in your PATH environment variable.

+4. You might want to add custom key bindings for `Goto Definition` command or other commands.
+You can do that by going to `Preferences -> Key Bindings - User` and having the following as an example:
+    [
+        { "keys": ["ctrl+shift+g"], "command": "dcd_goto_definition" }
+    ]

 Available Commands
 ------------------